Darshna76/GoogleKeepClone/README.md

-# Note Taking App
+# Google Keep Clone

 ## Description

-The Note Taking App allows users to create, edit, and delete notes.
+The Google Keep Clone allows users to create, edit, and delete notes.
 Each note can be customized with a title, content, and color.
 Users can also organize their notes using different colors.

 ## Features